More than 90% of online experiences begin with a search engine, with Google receiving over 63,000 searches per second on any given day.

 For more on how to get your page ranking in the Knowledge Graph, check out my full article here.

-There are plenty of other ways to make sure you SEO is evolving to meet today’s standards, including technical SEO issues and the shift towards international SEO.
+There are plenty of other ways to make sure you SEO is evolving to meet today’s standards, including the shift towards international SEO.

 SEO, Voice Search, and Digital Assistants